mlrun/mlrun/docs/concepts/alerts.md

 See {ref}`monitoring-overview` for more details on drift and performance.

 ## Creating an alert
-You can select an event type for a specific model, for example `data_drift_suspected`, for a given model.
-You can optionally specify the frequency of events, and the criteria for events (how many times in what time window, etc.).
-If not specified, it uses the defaults.
+When creating an alert you can select an event type for a specific model, for example `data_drift_suspected` or any one from the predefined events above.
+You can optionally specify the frequency of the alert through the criteria field in the configuration (how many times in what time window, etc.)..
+If not specified, it uses the default.
 See all of the {py:class}`alert configuration parameters<mlrun.alerts.alert.AlertConfig>`.
 You can configure Git, Slack, and webhook notifications for the alert.

 This example illustrates a Slack notification for drift detection on a model endpoint: